2022 NWSL Challenge Cup

 The 2022 NWSL Challenge Cup was a league cup competition that took place during the 2022 National Women's Soccer League season.
 It was the third iteration of the NWSL Challenge Cup tournament.
+In the 2022 championship game, the North Carolina Courage won their first title, defeating the Washington Spirit 2–1.

 Format

 The 2022 NWSL Challenge Cup was a multi-stage tournament.
 All 12 NWSL teams participated in the Challenge Cup, an increase of two from the previous edition due to the addition of expansion franchises Angel City FC and San Diego Wave FC during the offseason.
 As a result, the competition was split into three regional groups of four teams each; East, Central and West.
 Each team played a six-game double round-robin in which every team played all others in its division at home and away.
 The winner from each of the three divisions along with the highest-ranked group stage runner-up progressed to the knockout stage, which consisted of three single-elimination matches: two semifinals and one final.
 As a result of the expanded group stage, teams played a minimum of six games, two more than in 2021, and a maximum of eight, three more than in 2021.
 A total of 39 matches were played, 18 more than the 21 matches played during the 2021 NWSL Challenge Cup.

 No matches had extra time.
 In the group stage, matches could end in a tie at the end of normal playing time.
 In the knockout stage, if a match was tied at the end of normal playing time, the game was decided by a penalty shoot-out.

 Teams were required to have a minimum of 18 players and a maximum of 20 players on a matchday roster.
 A maximum of nine players could be named as substitutes with a maximum of five substitutions in three stoppages (excluding half-time) permitted to be used during a match.
 No substitutes could be made after the end of normal playing time (except if a goalkeeper was unable to continue before or during the penalty shoot-out).
 Two "concussion substitutes" could also be used in accordance with IFAB rules.